c-j-d/scratchpad/README.md

 scratchpad
 ==========

-Various files that has no real hom for the moment
+Various files that has no real home for the moment